8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220315/content.md

 Decided to close my Uphold account, which means selling my [.Basic Attention Tokens](BATs).
 I’m also pretty sure I’ll shutdown the M1 Finance account.

 This tax season along with the continued interaction with the IRS has me really wanting to simplify and consolidate things.
-A practice I think of as [pruning the trees](/design-your-life/pruning-the-trees); trying these various investment providers and approaches was growth and exploration.
+A practice I think of as [pruning the trees](/design-your-life/pruning-the-trees); trying these various investment providers and approaches was growth and exploration mode—now I want to find tight and sustainable—anyone should be able to come in and take over, if needed.

 A while back I grabbed the [Brave browser](https://brave.com).
 It interested me mainly because the premise is users getting reimbursed for their attention; a concept similar to (and possibly inspired by) the work and ideas of [Jaron Lanier](https://www.ted.com/talks/jaron_lanier_how_we_need_to_remake_the_internet).
 The browser does a good job blocking ads (and optionally showing Brave ads) and, if you sign up for [Brave Rewards](https://brave.com/brave-rewards/) you earn a crypto token called [BAT](https://basicattentiontoken.org).
 The BAT can be exchanged in various ways using a crypto wallet and exchange.
 The exchange I used is [Uphold](https://uphold.com/en-us).
 When exchanging BAT for USD, it’s just like selling almost anything that can go up or down in value, which means there’s a tax form involved.